 - Chop the Peppermint Crisp bars and mix into the cream-and-caramel.

 - Spoon 1/3rd of the cream mixture over the Tennis biscuits.
 Add another layer of biscuits, and cream mixture, until you have three layers of cream sandwiched between four layers of Tennis biscuits.

 - Place in your freezer.
 It needs, overnight is best.

 - Remove from the loaf pan and slice.

-Some recipes suggest that you leave it outside for a few minutes before serving, but we found it easy to cut slices with a heavy knife directly out of the freezer.
+Some recipes suggest that you leave it outside for a few minutes before serving, but we found it easier to cut slices, with a heavy knife, directly out of the freezer.